Ngoc411/Automatic-door-using-face-recognition/README.md

 encodeList, encode = findEncode(imgList)
 ```

-- This function converts the loaded images to RGB format and generates face encodings.
+- This function converts images to RGB format and generates face encodings.
-- The encodeList will store the encodings for each user's face, which will later be used to compare against the live camera feed.
+- The encodeList stores encoded data for each face, which will be compared to live video feed data.

 ### Loading Display Modes and User Information
 ```python
 folderModes = 'modes'
 folderList = os.listdir(folderModes)